jbuckman/jbuckman.github.io/_posts/2021-05-29-please-commit-more-blatant-academic-fraud.md

 Together, we can force the community to reckon with its own shortcomings, and develop stronger, better, and more scientific norms.
 It is a harsh treatment, to be sure -- a chemotherapy regimen that risks destroying us entirely.
-But this is our best shot at destroying the cancer that has infected our community, condemning us to a slow death.
+But this is our best shot at destroying the cancer that has infected our community.
 I believe with all my heart that we can make it through this challenge and emerge stronger than ever.
 And when we do, the secrets to artificial intelligence will be waiting.